eliranwong/bible/README.md

 * "parallel" can use no more than 2 versions [at the moment] whereas "compare" can use as many as installed versions.
 * Regular expression is turned on by default for searching bibles.
 Use \ to escape characters like ()[].*? .

+# Standalone apps

+It means you can use it directly on Windows, macOS and Linux, without installation.

+[files will be uploaded soon.]

-# Example - Setup in Linux / Chrome OS
+# Example - Customisation in Linux / Chrome OS

 https://github.com/eliranwong/Chrome-OS-Linux/blob/master/unique-bible-app/command-line.md